sonuyohannan/React-Express-Login/README.md

+# A simple Login App using React + Typescript + Express
+Demonstrating a simple login authentication(Not included security and encryptions) in React with express as backend.
+Here only showing the basic login without database.
+The values are hardcoded now , and checking user entered credential against backend hardcoded values.

+1.clone the react project
+2.cd  my-login-page
+3.npm run dev

+For run the server

+1.cd login-api  ( In the same folder)
+2.node server.js

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.